johnwang412/practice-code/misc-code/kv-store/docs/tech_design-primary_and_replica.md

     primary already, then register as a replica node
 - Primary replicates writes to replicas synchronously [ ] How to handle replica success, but primary failure after replicas are successful

+# Replication

+## Option 1

+Each primary replication request has an incrementing ID.
+When primary fails, the replica with greatest ID is elected leader.
+- How do replicas compare IDs?
+    - Use election/<replica_id>/<replication_sequence_number> as the key to report ids on
+    - Each replica enumerates its neighbors in the replica group and then waits until all sequence numbers are in
+    - Each replica then attempts to become the leader only if it has the highest sequence number
+    - Once a leader is elected, it clears sequence numbers If the leader fails at this point, the sequence numbers are still accurate.
+        IMPLICATION is that replicas should only check if all active replicas have a sequence number and not that there are as many sequence nubmers as active replicas.
+    [ ] Sequence numbers probably need to be written to disk

+[ ] How to determine whether the leader is truly down?
+What if leader comes back after long
+    network partition and a new leader already exists? (use generation numbers)

+[ ] How does new leader know what to replicate to new followers that may be behind?